Deltora Quest (book series): Anime

 Rodda has said there has been some interest in adapting the Deltora series into a film but she refused to let any adaptation change the story.
-There is also a Nintendo DS real-time RPG confirmed with all three characters.
+There was also a Nintendo DS real-time RPG confirmed with all three characters, released in 2007 exclusively in Japanese under the name Deltora Quest: The Seven Gems.
 A 65-episode Deltora Quest anime series of the first eight books began its broadcast season in Japan on 6 January 2007.
 Rodda said she chose this option because she and her children "love Japanese anime and want any adaptation of Deltora to be cool".
 The series was produced at Oriental Light and Magic and directed by Mitsuru Hongo.
 At least one noticeable alteration has been made in the studio's adaptation: Lief's hair colour has been changed from black to blond.
 Rodda has not ruled out a live action version of the story (either film or television) being made at some point in the future, but she intends to wait until she gets an offer that "is genuinely admiring of the books as they are".
 There is also a manga adaptation by Makoto Niwano, serialised in Bom Bom Comics and published by Kodansha.